p-org/P/Docs/docs/tutorial/clientserver.md

 ??? tip "[Expand]: Let's walk through TestDriver.p"
     - ([L36 - L60](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L36-L60)) &rarr; Function `SetupClientServerSystem` takes as input the number of clients to be created and configures the ClientServer system by creating the `Client` and `BankServer` machines.
 The [`CreateRandomInitialAccounts`](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L25-L34) function uses the [`choose`](../manual/expressions.md#choose) primitive to randomly initialize the accounts map.
     The function also  [`announce` the event](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L49-L51) `eSpec_BankBalanceIsAlwaysCorrect_Init` to initialize the monitors with initial balance for all accounts (manual: [annouce statement](../manual/statements.md#announce)).
     - ([L3 - L22](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L3-L22)) &rarr; Machines `TestWithSingleClient` and `TestWithMultipleClients` are simple test driver machines that configure the system to be checked by the P checker for different scenarios.
-In this case, test the ClientServer system by first randomly initializing the accounts map and then testing it with either one `Client` or with multiple `Client`s (between 2 and 4)).
+In this case, test the ClientServer system by first randomly initializing the accounts map and then checking it with either one `Client` or with multiple `Client`s (between 2 and 4)).

 ??? tip "[Expand]: Let's walk through TestScript.p"
     P allows programmers to write different test cases.
 Each test case is checked separately and can use a different test driver.
 Using different test drivers triggers different behaviors in the system under test, as it implies different system configurations and input generators.
 To better understand the P test cases, please look at manual: [P test cases](../manual/testcases.md).